Chapter 1:

 "Hi, I don't have any idea what this color is.
 I am the maid of honor and my friend wants me to find dresses in this color.
 Can you help me?"

 My mom begins to look through different fashion wholesalers.
 While, I search through the magazines of various companies.
 I compile a few dress styles that come in copper, sienna, and reddish brown.
-The customer takes the books away from me in a haphazard manner.
-Her eyes rolled disinterested.
-The stack of catalogues topple in front of her.
-A pile of thin and a few thick books.
+The customer takes the books away from me haphazardly.
+A stack of catalogues topple.
 She chooses to look through the thickest book.
-The title reads 2025 Spring and has model on the cover.
-After flipping through the book she dogears a few pages.
+The title reads 2025 Spring with a model on the cover.
+After flipping through the book, she dogears a few pages.

 "I would like to see this one.
 Do you have this in-store?"